Full name Timothy Raymond Ambrose

 Ambrose's form fell away sharply in 2010 and he averaged only 13 with the bat.
 He later revealed he had been suffering from an episode of depression and, by the end of that season with his contract finished and his love for the game ebbing, he cleared his locker at Edgbaston in expectation that his career was over.

 Warwickshire were patient, though.
 With the help of a psychologist, he recovered something approaching his best form in 2011 and then played a key role in his side's Championship triumph of 2012.
-Despite some problems with a persistent hip problem, he retained that form in the following two years and featured in Birmingham's NatWest T20 Blast success in 2014.
+Despite some problems with a persistent hip problem, he retained that form in the following three seasons and featured in Birmingham's NatWest T20 Blast success in 2014.